-Philips Hue smart lights are worth considering for your garden – with tons of colours, different fittings, and many special features.
+Smart lights are worth considering for your garden – with tons of colours, different fittings, and many special features.
 The newest lights work with Amazon Echo too.
-Or if you're after a more secure option, how about the Netatmo smart outdoor security camera?
+Or if you're after a more secure option, how about installing a smart outdoor security camera?
 Not only can it distinguish between cars, people and animals and notify you directly on your smartphone, it has an integrated smart floodlight which switches on only when needed.

 Solar umbrellas are remotely controlled and charged by the panels on the top.
 All parasols work slightly differently – some track the sun and move to make sure you stay in the shade all day without having to move your seat.

 This one called the Sunflower from American company Suncraft is more than a parasol.
 It plays music, has ambient lighting for when the sun goes down and even has a camera.
 Who knew you could get all that from an umbrella?